Working Together to Prevent Aquatic Invasive Species

 Watercraft Inspection Stations

 In 2015, several permanent watercraft inspection stations were strategically placed along the B.C. – Alberta border and along the B.C. – United States border.
-Auxiliary conservation officers check, and if necessary, decontaminate mussel infested boats, 7 days a week from April to October.
+Auxiliary conservation officers check, and if necessary, decontaminate mussel infested boats, seven days a week from April to October.

 It is mandatory for all watercraft to stop at road side inspection stations.
 Watercraft includes sailboats, motorboats, car toppers, kayaks, canoes, and paddle boards being transported in B.C.